ArchipelagoMW/Archipelago/docs/entrance randomization.md

 2. Get its group and check `target_group_lookup` to determine which groups are valid targets.
 3. Look up ER targets from those groups and find one which is valid according to `can_connect_to`
 4. Connect the source exit to the target's target_region and delete the target.
+   * In stage 1, before placing the last valid source transition, an additional speculative sweep is performed to ensure that there will be an available exit after the placement so randomization can continue.
 5. If it's coupled mode, find the reverse exit and target by name and connect them as well.
 6. Sweep to update reachable regions.
 7. Call the `on_connect` callback.